-System-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality techniques.
+System-specific mortality table based on mortality experience from 2013 to 2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019.
+Prior year used, System-specific mortality table based on mortality experience from year.